ZelphirKaltstahl/german-exercises/deutsch-uebungen-en.md

 **Assignment**: Insert either _kennen_ or _wissen_ into the following phrases.

-1. \shortgap du wann das nächste Chinesisch Meetup ist?
+1. \ShortBlankText{Weißt} du wann das nächste Chinesisch Meetup ist?

 	**English:** Do you know when the next Chinese meetup is?

-2. Es ist gut zu \shortgap, dass es dir gut geht.
+2. Es ist gut zu \ShortBlankText{wissen}, dass es dir gut geht.

 	**English:** It's good to know you're well.

-3. Sie \shortgap viele Leute in Berlin.
+3. Sie \ShortBlankText{kennt} viele Leute in Berlin.

 	**English:** She knows many people in Berlin.

-4. Wie viel \shortgap du über die Geschichte Chinas?
+4. Wie viel \ShortBlankText{weißt} du über die Geschichte Chinas?

 	**English:** How much do you know about the history of China?

-5. Er \shortgap viele chinesische Schriftzeichen.
+5. Er \ShortBlankText{kennt} viele chinesische Schriftzeichen.

 	**English:** He knows many Chinese characters.

-6. Man \shortgap noch nicht wie das Resultat der Wahlen lautet.
+6. Man \ShortBlankText{weißt} noch nicht wie das Resultat der Wahlen lautet.

 	**English:** One doesn't know the result of the election yet.

-7. Ich \shortgap nun was wir tun können.
+7. Ich \ShortBlankText{weiß} was wir tun können.

 	**English:** I know what we can do.

-8. Sie \shortgap wie man Jiaozi macht.
+8. Sie \ShortBlankText{weiß} wie man Jiaozi macht.

 	**English:** She knows how to make Jiaozi.

 9. Wir haben den Film neulich gesehen.
-Wir \shortgap die Handlung des Films.
+Wir \ShortBlankText{kennen} die Handlung des Films.

 	**English:** We recently watched a movie.
 We know the plot of the movie.

-10. Ich \shortgap mich in Berlin gut aus.
+10. Ich \ShortBlankText{kenne} mich in Berlin gut aus.

 	**English:**  I know Berlin well.

-11. \shortgap er schon von der Überraschung?
+11. \ShortBlankText{Weiß} er schon von der Überraschung?

 	**English:** Does he know about the surprise?

-12. Wer \shortgap schon was morgen passiert?
+12. Wer \ShortBlankText{weiß} schon was morgen passiert?

 	**English:** Who knows what will happen tomorrow?

 13. Ich hatte zwei Jahre bei diesem Professor Vorlesungen.
-Ich \shortgap ihn.
+Ich \ShortBlankText{kenne} ihn.

 	**English:** I had lectures with this professor for two years.
 I know him.

-14. \shortgap du den Weg zur nächsten U-Bahn-Station?
+14. \ShortBlankText{Kennst/Weißt} du den Weg zur nächsten U-Bahn-Station?

 	**English:** Do you know the way to the next subway station?

-15. \shortgap Sie wie ich von hier zur Volksbar komme?
+15. \ShortBlankText{Weiß} Sie wie ich von hier zur Volksbar komme?

 	**English:** Do you know how to get to the Volksbar from here?

-16. Man muss sich nur zu helfen \shortgap
+16. Man muss sich nur zu helfen \ShortBlankText{wissen}.

 	**English:** One just has to know how to help oneself.

 17. Ich frage einen Freund.
-Er \shortgap ein gutes authentisches Restaurant.
+Er \ShortBlankText{kennt} ein gutes authentisches Restaurant.

 	**English:** I ask a friend.
 He knows a good authentic restaurant.

-18. Ich \shortgap nicht wie viel das kostet.
+18. Ich \ShortBlankText{weiß} nicht wie viel das kostet.

 	**English:** I don't know how much that costs.

-19. \shortgap du wie spät es ist?
+19. \ShortBlankText{Weißt} du wie spät es ist?

 	**English:** Do you know how late it is?

-20. Wenn man die Gegend \shortgap, dann bemerkt man die kleinen Veränderungen.
+20. Wenn man die Gegend \ShortBlankText{kennt}, dann bemerkt man die kleinen Veränderungen.

 	**English:** If one knows the surroundings, one notices the small changes.

-21. \shortgap du seine neue Freundin?
+21. \ShortBlankText{Kennst} du seine neue Freundin?

 	**English:** Do you know his new girlfriend?

-22. \shortgap du den Geschmack von Jiaozi?
+22. \ShortBlankText{Kennst} du den Geschmack von Jiaozi?

 	**English:** Do you know the taste of Jiaozi?

-23. \shortgap du schon, dass er nächste Woche nach China fliegt?
+23. \ShortBlankText{Weißt} du schon, dass er nächste Woche nach China fliegt?

 	**English:** Do you already know, that he takes a plane to China next week?

-24. \shortgap du die Sängerin schon als ihr zum Konzert gegangen seid?
+24. \ShortBlankText{Kanntest} du die Sängerin schon als ihr zum Konzert gegangen seid?

 	**English:** Did you already know the singer, when you went to the concert?